 - Aluminum Foil - to cover and rest your meat before serving

-How to Make Smoked Rack of Lamb
+How to Smoke Rack of Lamb

 - Herb Rub - mix together minced garlic, chopped Rosemary, Thyme, Salt and Pepper